-- Table option calculations can be used to calculate values, using aggregate functions, from data entered by a user into a table in the form and return a result in option format.
+These can be used to calculate values, using aggregate functions, from data entered by a user into a table in the form and return a result in option format.
 For example, a table option calculation field could use a formula that returns an option result of "Pass" when the sum of numeric entries into a column is higher than 60 or "Fail" when it does not.

-- Table text calculations can be used to calculate values, using aggregate functions, from data entered by a user into a table in the form and return the results in text format.
+These can be used to calculate values, using aggregate functions, from data entered by a user into a table in the form and return the results in text format.
 For example, a table text calculation field could use a formula that returns a result of “All criteria met” if the data entered into an option field column meets certain criteria.

-- Table date calculations can be used to calculate values, using aggregate functions, from date data entered by a user into a table in the form and return the results in date format.
+These can be used to calculate values, using aggregate functions, from date data entered by a user into a table in the form and return the results in date format.
 For example, a table date calculation field could use a formula that returns the newest date from a column of date entries.

-- Table duration calculations can be used to calculate values, using aggregate functions, from duration data entered by a user into a table in the form and return the results in duration format.
+These can be used to calculate values, using aggregate functions, from duration data entered by a user into a table in the form and return the results in duration format.
 For example, a table duration calculation field could use a formula that returns the sum of all duration entries in a column.

 Table calculation syntax

-If(Weight > (0.7 * Body Mass), Reps, -1)
+if(Weight > (0.7 * Body Mass), Reps, -1)

-If(Row() > 2, Load, -1)
+if(row() > 2, Load, -1)

 Steps to build a table calculation